AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 ## SARIMA Model

-First, we create a simple ARIMA model to see how it will compare to the Gluon-TS model.
+First, we create a simple SARIMA model to see how it will compare to the Gluon-TS model.
 We employ the auto_arima package which utilizes a step-wise method to find the optimal p,d, & q values.

 ```python
 from pmdarima.arima import auto_arima